tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_raml.md

 {% include random_ad.html %}

-Here's the OpenWeatherMap API we've been using in this course formatted in the RAML spec:
+Here's the OpenWeatherMap API we've been using in this course formatted in the RAML spec.
+(I actually just used [API Transformer](https://apimatic.io/transformer) to convert my OpenAPI 3.0 spec to RAML.)

 ```
 #%RAML 1.0